Governing document templates and model rules

 - the Office of the Registrar of Indigenous Corporations (ORIC) ‘template rule book’ for Indigenous corporations.

-Each incorporating regulator provides guidance on how to use its template governing documents.
+Each incorporating regulator provides guidance on how to use its template governing document.

 The ACNC provides:

-- a constitution template for small charitable companies limited by guarantee (incorporated with ASIC) and an accompanying guide which explains how to use the template
+- a constitution template for small charitable companies limited by guarantee (incorporated with the Australian Securities and Investments Commission (ASIC))

 The Office of the Registrar of Indigenous Corporations (ORIC) provides rule book templates and related guidance for Aboriginal and Torres Strait Islander Corporations.

-For more information, see the ACNC’s guidance on Aboriginal and Torres Strait Islander Corporations or the ORIC website.
+For more information, see our guidance on Aboriginal and Torres Strait Islander Corporations or the ORIC website.

 Some of the state or territory model rules do not include objects clauses.
 The ACNC requires charities to set out their charitable purpose or purposes in their governing documents.